louiseka/recipe-roulette/README.md

 # Recipe Roulette

-# Description
+## Description

+### What is Recipe Roulette?

-A random meal generator named 'Recipe Roulette'.
-You select a cuisine and click 'Get random recipe' for a random recipe to generate.
-The recipe will pop up in a modal with an image and link to the recipe.
-If that recipe is not to your liking, close the modal and try your luck again!
+Recipe Roulette' is a random meal generator.
+Choose a cuisine, click 'Get Random Recipe,' and a recipe will appear in a pop-up with an image and a link to the full recipe.
+Don't like it?
+Close the pop-up and try again!

+### Technologies used

+I used JavaScript because:

+- I was able to make use of a flexible data set
+- Able to use Math.random() to generate a random recipe from an array
+- Easy to handle user interactions

-# Inspiration
+## Inspiration
-I took inspiration from  a meme picker which I created during a JavaScript module in Scrimba's Frontend Developer Career Path.
+I drew inspiration from a meme picker I built during the JavaScript module of Scrimba's Frontend Developer Career Path.

+## Future implementations

+- Interact with recipe APIs so there's a wider range of recipes